MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Arguments
 * eventName (string) - The name of the event to create a property comparison test for.
 * property (string) - The property of the event to compare.
-For the full list of properties for each event, see [WebSocket Reference](../../using-remote-commands/websocket-reference).
+For the full list of properties for each event, see [Sensor Data](../../reference/sensor-data).
 * inequality (string) - The comparison operator to use in the property comparison test, passed as a string.
 Accepts `"=>"`, `"=="`, `"!=="`, `">"`, `"<"`, `">="`, `"<="`, `"exists"`, `"empty"`, or `"delta"`.
 * valueAsString (string) - The value of the property to compare against, passed as a string.
-For the full list of values for each event property, see [WebSocket Reference](../../using-remote-commands/websocket-reference).
+For the full list of values for each event property, see [Sensor Data](../../reference/sensor-data).
 * valueType (string) - The type of the value specified in `"valueAsString"`.
 Accepts `"double"`, `"float"`, `"integer"`, "`string"`, `"datetime"`, or "`boolean`"

 ```JavaScript